History of the Basel Committee

-There was a strong recognition within the Committee of the overriding need for a multinational accord to strengthen the stability of the international banking system and to remove a source of competitive inequality arising from differences in national capital requirements.
-Following comments on a consultative paper published in December 1987, a capital measurement system commonly referred to as the Basel Capital Accord (or the 1988 Accord) was approved by the G10 Governors and released to banks in July 1988.
+There was strong recognition within the Committee of the overriding need for a multinational accord to strengthen the stability of the international banking system and to remove a source of competitive inequality arising from differences in national capital requirements.
+Following comments on a consultative paper published in December 1987, a capital measurement system commonly referred to as the Basel Capital Accord (1988 Accord) was approved by the G10 Governors and released to banks in July 1988.

-The Accord called for a minimum capital ratio of capital to risk-weighted assets of 8% to be implemented by the end of 1992.
+The 1988 Accord called for a minimum capital ratio of capital to risk-weighted assets of 8% to be implemented by the end of 1992.
 Ultimately, this framework was introduced not only in member countries but also in virtually all other countries with active international banks.
-In September 1993, a statement was issued confirming that all the banks in the G10 countries with material international banking business were meeting the minimum requirements set out in the 1988 Accord.
+In September 1993, the Committee issued a statement confirming that G10 countries' banks with material international banking business were meeting the minimum requirements set out in the Accord.

-The 1988 capital framework was always intended to evolve over time.
-In November 1991, it was amended in November 1991.
+The Accord was always intended to evolve over time. it was amended in November 1991.
 The 1991 amendment gave greater precision to the definition of general provisions or general loan-loss reserves that could be included in the capital adequacy calculation.
-In April 1995, the Committee issued an amendment to the Capital Accord, to take effect at end-1995, to recognise the effects of bilateral netting of banks' credit exposures in derivative products and to expand the matrix of add-on factors.
+In April 1995, the Committee issued an amendment, to take effect at end-1995, to recognise the effects of bilateral netting of banks' credit exposures in derivative products and to expand the matrix of add-on factors.
 In April 1996, another document was issued explaining how Committee members intended to recognise the effects of multilateral netting.